Non-overlap Average Treatment Effect Bounds: Simulation Studies

 The sampling distribution of doubly-robust estimators of the ATE can be highly skewed under DGPs exhibiting extremely variable propensity scores \citep{robins2007comment}.
 For the one-step estimator \eqref{eq:one-step}, the reason this occurs can be easily seen by analyzing the term involving inverse propensity weights of the uncentered EIF.
 Define the observed inverse propensity weight as

-which enters into the one-step estimator by weighting the residual, $Y - \mu_A(X)$ (see eq. \eqref{eq:one-step}).
-The residual will be non-zero assuming that the conditional variance of $Y$ given $A$ and $X$ is non-zero.
-For the inverse propensity weight $r_i$ to be large, there must be an observation with both $A_i = 1$ and $\pi(X_i)$ small, or $A_i = 0$ and $1 - \pi(X_i)$ small.
-By definition, it is unlikely to observe $A = 1$ when $\pi(X)$ is small (likewise for the opposite case).
-In the rare event that this occurs, then $r_i$ is large, causing high variance in the estimator and skewness of the sampling distribution.
-In addition, the empirical variance of the estimated EIF will be large, leading to uninformative confidence intervals.
+which enters into the one-step estimator by weighting the residual, $Y_i - \mu_A(X_i)$ (see \eqref{eq:one-step}).
+The residual will be non-zero assuming that the conditional variance of $Y_i$ given $A_i$ and $X_i$ is non-zero.
+For the inverse propensity weight $r_i$ to be large, there must be an observation with both $A_i = 1$ and $\pi(X_i)$ small (or $A_i = 0$ and $1 - \pi(X_i)$ small).
+By definition, this is a rare event: it is unlikely to observe $A = 1$ when $\pi(X)$ is small (and vice-versa for the opposite case).
+In the event that this occurs, then $r_i$ is large, leading to high variance in the estimator and skewness of the sampling distribution.
+In addition, the empirical variance of the estimated EIF will be large, leading to wide and uninformative confidence intervals.

-The skewness of the sampling distributions of doubly-robust estimators due to overlap violations complicates characterizing their behavior in simulation studies. \cite{robins2007comment} made this point in their response to \cite{kang2007demystifying}, arguing that ``one thousand replications are not enough to capture the tail behavior of highly skewed sampling distributions, and as such cannot produce reliable Monte Carlo estimates of bias, much less of variance.''
-One approach to reduce the Monte Carlo error would be to simply increase the number of replications; we do so by running $1000$ replications.